Select which hotel you would like to find out more about below.

 Michael Caines is one of Britain's most acclaimed chefs.
-AA Chef's Chef of the Year in 2007, and awarded an MBE in 2006 for services to the hospitality industry, Michael is Food & Beverage Director of Brownsword Hotels and Michael Caines Restaurants, in overall charge of all food and beverage operations throughout the fast-growing group.
-He is also Executive Chef at Gidleigh Park, the acclaimed and prestigious country house hotel on the edge of Dartmoor at Chagford, Devon, where he has earned his reputation - as well as two Michelin stars - serving distinctive modern European cuisine utilising the finest local and regional produce and ingredients.
+AA Chef's Chef of the Year in 2007, and awarded an MBE in 2006 for services to the hospitality industry, Michael is the Food and Beverage Director of Brownsword Hotels.
+He is also Executive Chef at Gidleigh Park, the acclaimed and prestigious country house hotel which was voted the number one restaurant by Sunday Times Food List in 2013.
+Gidleigh Park is located on the edge of Dartmoor at Chagford, Devon, where Michael has earned his reputation - as well as two Michelin stars - serving distinctive modern European cuisine utilising the finest local and regional produce and ingredients.

 Michael attended Exeter Catering College where his precocious talent was already evident, earning him the accolade ‘Student of the Year' in 1987.
 He subsequently spent a year and a half at the Grosvenor House Hotel, Park Lane in London, before embarking on three influential years under his mentor Raymond Blanc at Le Manoir aux Quat'Saisons in Oxfordshire.
 From here he then moved to France for a further formative period of training, honing his profession under the guidance of such superstars chefs as the late Bernard Loiseau in Saulieu and Joël Robuchon in Paris.

-Michael's cuisine is truly original and brilliant, a fact recognised not just by appreciative visitors to Gideigh Park but by guidebook editors and those who give out awards and accolades.
-With his classical French training in some of the finest restaurants in the world, and utilising the best and freshest local and regional produce and products from the West Country, Michael has created a style that is uniquely his own, at once classic yet also highly innovative, a fact recognised with the award of a second Michelin star in 1999.
-In 2001 he won Chef of the Year at the prestigious Cateys Awards.
+Michael's cuisine is truly original and brilliant, a fact recognised not just by visitors to Gideigh Park but by industry peers and food critics.
+With his classical French training in some of the finest restaurants in the world; and utilising the best local and regional produce from the West Country, Michael has created a style that is uniquely his own.
+At once classic yet also highly innovative.
+Michael was awarded his second Michelin star in 1999.
+In 2006 Michael was awarded an MBE for services to the hospitality industry.

-Michael lives in mid-Devon, roughly between Gidleigh Park and Exeter.
-For further information about Michael Caines contact Michael's PA Meredith Adonis tel 01392 223625.
+For further information about Michael Caines contact Michael's PA Meredith Adonis on